Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-wss.md

 sidebar_label: 设置安全远程 WebSocket 连接
 ---

-You might want to host a node on one server and then connect to it from a UI hosted on another, e.g. [AXIASolar-JS UI](https://axiasolar.js.org/apps).
+You might want to host a node on one server and then connect to it from a UI hosted on another, e.g. [AXIA-JS UI](https://AXIA.js.org/apps).
 This will not be possible unless you set up a secure proxy for websocket connections.
 Let's see how we can set up WSS on a remote Substrate node.

 _Note: this should **only** be done for sync nodes used as back-end for some dapps or projects.
 Never open websockets to your validator node - there's no reason to do that and it can only lead to security gaffes._